-MISO monitors the flows on all the transmission facilities throughout its network.
-It uses its real-time market model to maintain flow on each activated constraint at or below the operating limit while minimizing total production cost.
-As flow over a constraint nears or is expected to near the limit in real time, the constraint is activated in the market model.
-This causes MISO's energy market to economically alter the dispatch of generation that affects the transmission constraint, especially the dispatch of generators with high Generation Shift Factors (GSFs).26
+MISO uses its real-time market model to maintain flow on each activated constraint at or below the operating limit while minimizing total production cost.
+As flow over a constraint approaches its limit, the constraint is activated in the market model.
+This causes MISO's energy market to alter the dispatch of generation that affects the transmission constraint as determined by their Generation Shift Factors (GSFs).
 While this is intended to reduce the flow on the constraint, some constraints can be difficult to manage if the available relief from generating resources is limited.
-The available re-dispatch capability is reduced when:
+The available relief is reduced when the most effective generators: (a) are not online; or (b) have inflexible operating parameters (lower than actual physical capabilities).